 - The email or letter says your name or email address was ‘randomly selected’ to win a prize in a lottery draw.
 You cannot be randomly selected in a game you did not enter.

 - The lottery you have supposedly won does not match up with where the message originated.
 For example, if an agent purporting to be in the United States informs you about a EuroMillions jackpot you have won, it is a sure sign that you are being scammed.

 - You are asked to pay a fee or ‘premium’ to claim your prize.
 Lotteries will not ask for payment for any prize claims.

 - You are told that the ‘tax’ on a win is to be paid in advance.
 All lottery winnings are subject to state and federal taxation and any deductions will be taken by the relevant tax authority after you have begun the claims process.

 - The email has been sent from an unofficial or free webmail address, such as hotmail.com or gmail.com.
 Make sure to always check the actual email address that a message is sent from, not just the name that appears in the ‘From’ field.

 - The email or letter is not addressed to you personally, but instead begins with ‘Dear Winner’ or something similar.
 Be aware that as lottery scams become more sophisticated, this may not always be the case, and you may receive a fraudulent email personally addressed to you.
 An email is not genuine just because it has your name on it.

 - You are told that there is only limited time to claim a prize, and that the claim depends on your confidentiality.
 This encourages the recipient to act quickly and without seeking further advice.

 - Poor spelling and grammar are giveaways that a letter or email is fraudulent.
-The email may also contain unnecessarily complicated language or jargon in an effort to look official.
+The email may also contain unnecessarily complicated language or jargon, such as reference numbers and ticket batch numbers, in an effort to look official.

 - The communication may include a photocopy of the winning cheque with your name on it to further encourage you to comply.